Get involved in student life

 Why get involved?

-Being an active volunteer in a student union, an association or similar is fun and good for personal development but can also sometimes be tough and challenging.
+Being a volunteer in a student union, association or similar group is fun and good for personal development but can also sometimes be tough and challenging.
 While it can be difficult to find the time for both studies and a commitment, being involved in something you are passionate about can give you energy, and you also get to participate in an enjoyable social context.

 In order for you and your group to be sustainable, it’s important that you discuss expectations on commitment levels, for the group and for you as an individual.